bctan87/js_quiz_app/README.md

 1. When a user clicks on "Start Quiz" it will take them to the "Quiz" page
 2. User has 60 seconds to answer five (5) questions re: JS
-3. Questions were taken from Module 4.
+3. Questions were taken from Module (4).
+4. If the answer is correct, the button will change to green.
+Else, red.
-3. If the user provides an incorrect answer, five (5) seconds is deducted from the timer
+5. If the user provides an incorrect answer, five (5) seconds is deducted from the timer
-4. If the user failed to complete the quiz in the alotted time, game is over, user gets 0 points
+6. If the user failed to complete the quiz in the alotted time, game is over, user gets 0 points
-5. If the user completes all five (5) questions before the time runs out, the game ends.
+7. If the user completes all five (5) questions before the time runs out, the game ends.
-6. User's score is the time remaining.
+8. User's score is the time remaining.
-7. User can opt in to save their records at the end of the game.
+9. User can opt in to save their records at the end of the game.
-8. They can view other users score at the beginning.
+10. They can view other users score at the beginning.
-9. User cannot access the leaderboard while the quiz is ongoing.
+11. User cannot access the leaderboard while the quiz is ongoing.

 ### Screencaps